openstack/neutron/doc/source/contributor/internals/objects_usage.rst

     # will return list of all dns name servers from DB

     # for fetching objects with substrings in a string field:
-    from neutron.objects import utils as obj_utils
+    from neutron_lib.objects import utils as obj_utils
     dnses = DNSNameServer.get_objects(context, address=obj_utils.StringContains('10.0.0'))
     # will return list of all dns name servers from DB that has '10.0.0' in their addresses